kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->
-### extensively validate the updated `volumeClaimTemplate`
+### Extensively validate the updated `volumeClaimTemplates`

-[KEP-0661] proposes that we should do extensive validation on the updated `volumeClaimTemplate`. e.g., prevent decreasing the storage size, preventing expand if the storage class does not support it.
+[KEP-0661] proposes that we should do extensive validation on the updated `volumeClaimTemplates`. e.g., prevent decreasing the storage size, preventing expand if the storage class does not support it.
 However, this have saveral drawbacks:
-* Not reverting the `volumeClaimTemplate` when rollback the StatefulSet is confusing,
+* Not reverting the `volumeClaimTemplates` when rollback the StatefulSet is confusing,
 * The validation can be a barrier when recovering from a failed update.
   If RecoverVolumeExpansionFailure feature gate is enabled, we can recover from failed expansion by decreasing the size.
 * The validation is racy, especially when recovering from failed expansion.